Heaviest Metal Subgenres

 9 Slamming Brutal Death Metal

-Listen to devourment, enough said.
+Listen to Devourment.
+Enough said.

 10 Technical Death Metal

-Technical Death Metal has 2 sub-groups:
+Technical Death Metal has two sub-groups:

-1) Brutal Technical Death Metal: this is really heavy (Cryptopsy, Gorguts, Nile).
+1. Brutal Technical Death Metal: This is really heavy (Cryptopsy, Gorguts, Nile).
 Technical Death Metal is on this list mostly for this sub-group and should be higher.
 It's much heavier than death metal and thrash.

 The Contenders

-11 Groove Metal
+11 Extreme Metal

-Extreme Metal is an umbrella term that covers thrash, Death, black, grind, and doom Metal.
-So this list doesn't make sense
+Extreme metal is an umbrella term that covers thrash, death, black, grind, and doom metal.
+So this list doesn't make sense.

 Extreme metal means heavy genres of metal.
-It isn't a sub-genre.
+It isn't a subgenre.

-Extreme metal is heaviest metal!
+Extreme metal is the heaviest metal!

 13 Brutal Technical Death Metal